katie-gibson/katie-gibson.github.io/README.md

 # katie-gibson.github.io

-### This repo is for a class I'm taking called Web
+### My name is Katie & I'm from Colorado.
+This repo is for a class I'm taking called Web.
 ### Some things about me:
 1. I love to run
 2. I'm a senior and am currently excited and also freaking out about what I'm doing after I graduate